 If it is determined that more than two UEs need to participate in the operation, the GMSF service is invoked to form the group or determine the group members' presence and status for the operation.

-SPRF signaling is used for the control signaling between the UEs to determine the corresponding Sidelink Positioning and Ranging operation, e.g. the channel to use for the Sidelink Positioning or Ranging reference signal, the sequence and time slot for each of the UE to perform the signal transmission and measurements.
+SPRF signalling is used for the control signalling between the UEs to determine the corresponding Sidelink Positioning and Ranging operation, e.g. the channel to use for the Sidelink Positioning or Ranging reference signal, the sequence and time slot for each of the UE to perform the signal transmission and measurements.

 The UEs, e.g. UE A and UE B, or in other cases a group of UEs, carry out the Sidelink Positioning or Ranging reference signal transmission and measurements.

-Based on the Sidelink Positioning or Ranging services negotiated by the SPRF signaling in the earlier phase, the UEs uses the SPRF signaling to exchange the measurement results.
+Based on the Sidelink Positioning or Ranging services negotiated by the SPRF signalling in the earlier phase, the UEs use the SPRF signalling to exchange the measurement results.
 This enables the UEs to perform the calculation of the range/direction, or relative locations.